-* Provide Intervention opportunities to further promote pupil progress in Literacy (three days TA a week)
+- Provide Intervention opportunities to further promote pupil progress in reading writing and number (three days TA a week)

 - Provide opportunities to develop individual literacy skills through the Reading Eggs programme / sessions

-* Provide opportunities to develop Numeracy skills through Maths Seeds programme / sessions
+- Provide opportunities to develop cognition skills through Maths Seeds programme / sessions